AriFordsham/GHCWiki/linear-types/implementation.md

 FunCo is modified to take an extra coercion argument which corresponds to coercions between multiplicities.
-This was added because there was a point to where `mkTyConAppCo` took a coercion as an argument and needed to produce a `Rig`.
+This was added because there was a point to where `mkTyConAppCo` took a coercion as an argument and needed to produce a `Mult`.
 It was defaulted to `Omega` for a long time but eventually I changed it to `Coercion`.
 This seemed to work but there were some problems in CoreLint which mean the check for the role of the coercion has been commented out for now.